rorsach/sonic-form/README.md

 A lightweight, TypeScript-first React form validation hook with natural event-driven validation.

-This form validation library out of frustration with the existing solutions available in the React space.
+This form validation library is born from my frustration with the existing solutions available in the React space.
 Most forms are simple enough.
 The constraints of each field need to be defined and then you as a developer just need to decide what to do with the form data once everything `isValid`.
+Many form solutions cover a lot of ground that is unecessary for most situations.

 ## Features